-Are you aware of the different types of vibrating sex toys?
+The different types of vibrating sex toys, explained.
 From a clitoral stimulator to an oral sex simulator, read our beginners guide to vibrators!

 With more than 1 in 2 vulva owners owning one, and many more curious, there will come a time in our lives where we want to pick our first vibrator.
 But, where to begin?
 We’ve got everything you –and your body- need to know to get started on your sexual wellness journey.

 Or, maybe you want to choose your second, third or fourth toy.
 If you already include vibrators in your solo or partnered sex sessions, experimenting with different types of stimulation will keep you discovering your pleasure preferences.

 This is a guide for vibrators designed for women and people with vulvas, and their pleasure anatomy.
 Let’s get started!

 A vibrator is not the same as a dildo.
 Dildos are designed for penetration, and usually don’t vibrate.
 Vibrators, well, vibrate and come in all shapes and sizes.
 Also, they aren’t just for internal pleasure – a lot of vibrators are for external stimulation and exploring our outer erogenous zones!
 That’s why vibrators are often categorised by the areas they stimulate; internal, external, dual.

 Types of external vibrators

 Did you know that over 70% of vulva owners need external stimulation to reach orgasm?
 That’s why these types of vibrators make great first-time buys; you’re almost guaranteed to find them pleasurable.
 More so, many of us can find penetration uncomfortable or painful during sex, but these toys allow for sexual exploration and enjoyment without that worry.